czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Training is delivered over two synchronous workshops, each one hour in length a week apart.
 The week in between is dedicated to self-guided study with asynchronous support provided by the instructors in a Slack channel you have been invited to.

 Part One is scheduled to take place *<insert time (including timezone) and date>* and the Part Two is scheduled to take place *<insert time (including timezone) and date>*.
-You should have received a calendar invitation including videoconferencing connection details and a URL for the collaborative notes document we will use during the training.
+You should have received a calendar invitation including videoconferencing connection details, a Slack invite and a URL for the collaborative notes document we will use during the training.

 We look forward to seeing you and please get in touch with any questions you have beforehand.